Features

 Artifacts

-• metadata.json: Crabbox version, lease id, slug, provider, network, target,
+• metadata.json: Crabbox version, lease id, slug, provider, network, target

 • doctor.txt: the same desktop/session checks as crabbox desktop doctor.

-• --run <run-id> is set.
+• when --run <run-id> is set.

 • screen.mp4, screen.contact.png, screen.trimmed.gif, and